You stare into your own living room and ask yourself “How did I let this happen?”

 Then, as they warm up to sobriety and you have been communicating more clearly over time, you can also bring up the ways that drug abuse has affected you, once they have mechanisms in place for processing guilt that don’t involve running straight to the bar or their dealer’s house.

-Family therapy may help you in this process, as it’s a delicate process to undergo.
+Family support may help you in this process, as it’s a delicate process to undergo.

 Help your loved one find a detox and rehab center that meets their needs.